AdaiasMagdiel/web-cmd-simulator/README.md

 This project is a web-based command line simulator that replicates some of the functionality of the Command Prompt (CMD) on a Windows operating system.
 It is built using HTML, CSS (using Tailwind CSS), and JavaScript.
 The simulator provides users with a familiar interface similar to the native command line interface, allowing them to run commands and execute some operations.

+## Demo

+You can play the demo in Github Pages accessing [https://adaiasmagdiel.github.io/web-cmd-simulator/](https://adaiasmagdiel.github.io/web-cmd-simulator/).

 ## Possible (but not guaranteed) functionalities

 - Command execution: Users can enter commands in the simulator and get the respective output.